Follow

 Configure Git Username and Email

-Once Git is installed, you can configure your username and email using the git config command.
+Once Git is ready, you can configure your username and email.
+This is done using the git config command.

-This can be set on a global or a local repository level.
+You can set this globally or for a specific repository.
 To set your global commit name and email address, run the git config command with the --global option.

 Setting your Global Username